 (Example: March 1st @8:00am to March 31st 2020 @5:00pm Eastern Standard Time)

 Specify the time zone for the start time and end time of the campaign.

 6. Match Rate (Percentage)

 7. How do you want the budgets to draw down?
-(Choose option a, b, or c)
+(Choose option a or b)

 Will there be a separate campaign budget or will funds come from the normal individual user budgets and/or company budgets you already have set up?

 a.
 Draw down as normal (from Employee Match Cap and Company Cap)

 b.
 Do not draw down from employee cap or Company Cap.
 You have a completely separate campaign budget that is outside of your usual budgets.